GLP-1 for Your Wedding: What to Know Before You Start.

 A wedding date does something a New Year's resolution never manages: it puts a real deadline on the calendar, an outfit that has to fit, and photos that will exist forever.
 That's exactly why GLP-1 medications like Ozempic, Wegovy, and Zepbound have quietly become part of wedding prep for a growing number of couples.

-When to start: 6 months minimum, up to 1 year for bigger goals
+• When to start: four to six months minimum, up to a year for bigger goals

-Biggest risk if unmanaged: Muscle loss, not just fat loss
+• Biggest risk if unmanaged: losing muscle alongside the fat

 What is a GLP-1?